neurolabusc/Bru2Nii/README.md

 ##### Introduction

 This is a simple tool for converting Bruker ParaVision MRI data to the NIfTI file format.
 While every attempt has been made to provide robust support, the ParaVision format is inherently complicated, poorly documented, and has included explicit errors.
 Users should use any conversion tools with caution and encourage the vendor to directly support simpler formats (e.g. creating a NIfTI "hdr" header file when the Paravision files are generated could be done seamlessly and would greatly aid customers).
+As a professional company, Bruker has an obligation and incentive to help users access their data.
+Variations of this project have existed since 1999, and yet the situation has not improved.

-It includes both a drag-and-drop graphical interface (Bru2Nii) as well as a command line tool (Bru2).
+This project includes both a drag-and-drop graphical interface (Bru2Nii) as well as a command line tool (Bru2).
 The compiled tools run on Windows, Linux and OSX without requiring any other files to be installed.
 The source code can be built using Lazarus without any other tools required.
 This project is inspired by the Perl script pvconv (http://pvconv.sourceforge.net).

-You can find pre-compiled binary executables in the 'compiled' folder, or if you wish you can re-compile your own copy.
+You can find pre-compiled binary executables with the latest [release](https://github.com/neurolabusc/Bru2Nii/releases).
+Alternatively, one can recompile the latest version.

 ##### Usage (Command Line)